 Password: Your NetSuite password.
 Please note that there are multiple layers of protection in place (including AES 256 encryption) to keep your password data safe.

 Environment: The NetSuite environment that you want to connect with.
 NetSuite supports Production, Sandbox and Beta environments.
 Sandbox NetSuite accounts must be provisioned by NetSuite, and Beta environments are typically only available in the weeks prior to a large NetSuite upgrade.
 For API users, this is an enum field and the possible values are: ['production', 'sandbox', 'beta'].

 Account #: Your NetSuite Account Id.
-One way to obtain this value within NetSuite is via Setup -> Integration -> Web Services Preferences.
-If this does not work then please contact NetSuite support.
+One way to obtain this value within NetSuite is via Setup > Integration > SOAP Web Services Preferences.
+If you can’t find the account number, contact NetSuite support.

 Role: The NetSuite Role associated with the User.
 To obtain this value you must first know which NetSuite Role record is associated with the User you are using for this connection.
 Once you know the Role then you can navigate to Setup -> Users/Roles -> Manage Roles and if you have NetSuite Internal Ids displayed automatically it will just show in the list view, or you can open the Role in view mode and look at the URL in the browser and the id will be listed there too.
 If these steps didn't work for your particular NetSuite instance then please contact NetSuite support.
 If you do not have administrator permissions, you must have minimum permissions as listed in this article permissions for non-admin roles.